 showing 61-70 of 311 results

-The first expert workshop of the discussion series "Improving climate protection – for Paris and beyond" dealt with the topic "Paris 2015 – Signals for non-state actors?"
-The event took place on 15 April 2015 in Berlin.Read more
+The fourth expert workshop of the discussion series "Improving climate protection – for Paris and beyond" dealt with the topic "Closing the post-Paris ambition gap: enhancing ambition before 2020 and the role of climate action pioneers."
+The event took place on 27 October 2015 in Berlin.Read more